Best Practices and Issues that Arise in DCF Models

 - an increase in efficiency such that the same level of production and sales can be achieved for a decreased cost (the cake manufacturer could reduce wastage of flour and butter to cut the costs of raw materials).

-Whatever the level of growth that the expert assumes (whether that is no growth, negative growth, or small or large positive growth), the tribunal and the other party’s expert should question whether the assumed level of growth is consistent with:
+Whatever the level of growth that the expert assumes (whether that is no growth, negative growth, or small or large positive growth), the tribunal and the other party’s expert should question whether the assumed level of growth makes sense in the context of:

 - the historical performance of the company;